 When it comes down to it, the only thing we bring to the table that almost no other Maine logging company does is that we’re adamantly future-facing.
 We’re planning and acting on the changes in our culture, technology, and environmental needs in a way few other Maine loggers are by pursuing truly sustainable logging.

-The natural questions front here are, what does “sustainable logging” actually mean?
+The natural questions from here are, what does “sustainable logging” actually mean?
 Why does sustainable logging matter?
 And, perhaps most importantly, how do we know you’re following these best practices?
 We’ve written this blog to address these questions, and more, in order to highlight the sustainable logging initiatives we feel are so important and are attracting more attention both here in Maine and abroad.

-In order to have an effective dialogue about sustainable logging, we need to first have a mutual understanding of what it actually is, from there we will look at the standards that exist, why they matter, and what exciting new products are being made today and will be made in the near future using sustainable timber.
+In order to have an effective dialogue about sustainable logging, we need first to have a mutual understanding of what it actually is, from there we will look at the standards that exist, why they matter, and what exciting new products are being made today and will be made in the near future using sustainable timber.

 What is Sustainable Logging?

 Sustainable logging, also known as sustainable forestry or responsible forestry, is an approach to managing forests and harvesting timber that balances the economic, social, and environmental needs of the present without compromising the ability of future generations to meet their own needs.
-This holistic approach ensures that forests continue to provide valuable resources, such as wood, habitat, and clean air while maintaining their ecological functions and diversity.
+This holistic approach ensures that forests continue to provide valuable resources, such as wood, habitat, and clean air, while maintaining their ecological functions and diversity.

 The core principles of sustainable logging include